OSOceanAcoustics/echopype/docs/source/ad2cp_reorg.md

 ## Overarching action items:
 - Double check all raw to actual units conversion
+- Move the sequence of variable handling to following the sequence of the data specification, for easier reference
 - For all variables, put
     - `long_name`: Field in spec sheet
     - `comment`: Description in spec sheet